-Bond Counsel expresses no opinion regarding any other federal or state tax consequences with respect to the 2025A Building Bonds and 2025 Combined Purpose Bonds.
+Bond Counsel expresses no opinion regarding any other federal or state tax consequences with respect to the 2025 Combined Purpose Bonds.
 Bond Counsel renders its opinion under existing statutes and court decisions as of the issue date, and assumes no obligation to update, revise or supplement its opinion to reflect any action hereafter taken or not taken, or any facts or circumstances that may hereafter come to its attention, or changes in law or in interpretations thereof that may hereafter occur, or for any other reason.
-Bond Counsel expresses no opinion on the effect of any action hereafter taken or not taken in reliance upon an opinion of other counsel on the exclusion from gross income for federal income tax purposes of interest on the 2025A Building Bonds and 2025 Combined Purpose Bonds, or under state and local tax law.
+Bond Counsel expresses no opinion on the effect of any action hereafter taken or not taken in reliance upon an opinion of other counsel on the exclusion from gross income for federal income tax purposes of interest on the 2025 Combined Purpose Bonds, or under state and local tax law.

-Prospective purchasers of the 2025A Building Bonds or the 2025 Combined Purpose Bonds should consult their own tax advisors as to the consequences of their acquisition, holding, or disposition of the 2025A Building Bonds or the 2025 Combined Purpose Bonds.
+Prospective purchasers of the 2025 Combined Purpose Bonds should consult their own tax advisors as to the consequences of their acquisition, holding, or disposition of the 2025 Combined Purpose Bonds.

-TAX MATTERS RESPECTING THE 2025B BUILDING BONDS
+TAX MATTERS RESPECTING THE 2025 BUILDING BONDS